What is Regression Testing – Software Testing Best Practices

 - Discuss and establish a regression testing schedule that works for you – think of the criteria that determine when tests will need to be made (these can be set cyclically, for example, once a week, or after a specific type of event such as adding a new feature).

-- Track the results of all regression tests (either in a management tool or your regression tool’s analytics dashboard).
+- Track all regression tests results (either in a management tool or your regression tool’s analytics dashboard).